Abbosxon2004/Gift_certificates_project_2/README.md

 ```
 {
-    "sortType": "name or create_date or last_update_date",
+    "sortType": "name or created_date or last_updated_date",
     "sortOrder": "asc or desc"
 }
 ```